duckdb/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 ```

 In the rest of the article, we will go more in-depth into how this works and how fast it is.

-[1] [Apache Arrow](https://arrow.apache.org) is gaining significant traction in this domain as well, and DuckDB also quacks Arrow.

 # Data Integration & SQL on Pandas
 One of the core goals of DuckDB is that accessing data in common formats should be easy.
 DuckDB is fully capable of running queries in parallel *directly* on top of a Pandas DataFrame (or on a Parquet/CSV file, or on an Arrow table, …).
 A separate (time-consuming) import step is not necessary.